-As a client (architect, builder, marketing company, real estate professional, …) you want the photos of the object convey your message.
+As a client (architect, builder, marketing company, magazine, real estate professional, …) you want the photos of the object convey a message.
 A photographer needs to know as much information as possible about the project: it’s goals, the publishing medium / media and much more.

 Here’s a brief checklist:

 - a shot list is a great helper for client and photographer – it should include the must-have shots (interior, exterior, detail shots) and the nice-to-have shots.
-Especially when client’s marketing / sales department or a designer are involved in the subsequent process of using the images it can help not to forget shots that those guys later will need.
+Especially when client’s marketing / sales department or a designer is involved in the subsequent process of using the images it can help not to forget shots that they later will need.

 If desired I can also participate in a meeting to discuss details with the stakeholders and project members.

 - Shot lists can range from super simple (“kitchen”, “Hallway and Staircase”, “Masterbed”…) to detailed like “Masterbed including details of alarm system, fans, floor”, “Kitchen multiple angles”, “Kitchen Undercounter Vac”, … — you’ll get the point!
 Many of those items are the shots I would take anyway, but some things I might not be aware of, so tell me what comes to your mind.
 A shot list also avoids that I spend time on areas you are not interested in.

 - Hand-in-hand with the shot list items goes the detail information / insider information about the project: number of locations, location address(es), orientation of the exterior sides, “best-light” guess for interior rooms if relevant for shoot, “best-time” for rooms/locations with a view.